lsst-dm/dmtn-003/index.rst

 #.
 A “nextVisit” event is sent from the OCS system, lsst-ocs.
 #.
 The message is received by the Base DMCS system, lsst-base.
 #.
-The Base DMCS system submits 189 worker jobs (with the information about CCD image they’re looking for) to the worker master node, lsst-work, which controls the worker pool.
+The Base DMCS system submits 189 worker jobs (with the information about CCD image they’re looking for) to the worker central manager, lsst-work, which controls the worker pool.
 #.
 The worker jobs begin to execute on slots available on the HTCondor worker cluster.
 #.
 The worker jobs subscribe to the OCS “startReadout” event.
 #.
 The worker jobs contact the Archive DMCS to ask which distributor has the image they’re looking for.
 #.
 A “startIntegration” event is sent from the OCS system.
 #.
-The Base DMCS system submits 21 replicator jobs (containing the visit id, exposure sequence number of the RAFT they’re looking for) to the replicator master node, lsst-rep, which controls the replicator pool.
+The Base DMCS system submits 21 replicator jobs (containing the visit id, exposure sequence number of the RAFT they’re looking for) to the replicator central manager, lsst-rep, which controls the replicator pool.
 #.
 The replicator jobs begin to execute on the HTCondor replicator cluster.
 #.
 The replicator jobs send the visit id, exposure sequence number and the raft to the replicator node process, which passed it to the paired distributor.
 #.
 The distributor sends a messages to the Archive DMCS telling it which CCDs it will be handling for this RAFT.